 Cultural Significance of Black-Eyed Susan Flowers

 The most significant cultural tie to Black-Eyed Susans started in their home continent.
 Native Americans used the flowers for their medicinal properties.
 They grew all over the plains of North America and were a readily available resource to multiple tribes.
-They would use the roots to create teas and root baths the same as herbalists use today.
+They would use the roots to create teas and root baths, the same as herbalists use today.

 One of Maryland’s most prominent literary awards (and a rather famous mark nationally) is the “Black-Eyed Susan Award,” a student’s choice award meant to promote literacy and book fandom throughout the state.
 The award has been in place since 1992, students choose their favorite book, and the winner gets an award mailed to their house.

-Suitable Gift Occasions for Black-Eyed Susan Flowers
+Suitable Gift Occasions

-The flowers complement a host of gift baskets, bouquets, and floral arrangements and are suitable for all sorts of occasions including birthdays, anniversaries, thank you messages, and celebrations.
+The flowers complement a host of gift baskets, bouquets, and floral arrangements and are suitable for all sorts of occasions, including birthdays, anniversaries, thank-you messages, and celebrations.

 Next, don’t be afraid of too much purple.
-Many floral designers agree that purple and pale yellows contrast quite nicely in an arrangement’s color scheme.
+Many floral designers agree that purple and pale yellows contrast pretty nicely in an arrangement’s color scheme.
 They also pair well with perennial grasses and can make great border flowers for any annual garden.

-Black-Eyed Susan Cut Flower Care
+Black-Eyed Susan FAQs: